-- Anyone who establishes ALL of the following - ✓ Willingness to assume responsibility for the child. - Has a sustained, substantial and sincere interest in the welfare of the child, and - ✓ Neither parent has any form of care and control of the child. - The above provision does not apply where there is a dependency proceeding or the child has been found dependent.
+- ✓ Do not agree as to whether the grandparent or great-grandparent should have partial physical custody OR - The child has lived with the grandparent for at least 12 consecutive months (not counting brief absences) and is removed from the home by the parents.
+In this case, the grandparent must file for custody within six months after the removal of the child from the home. - Anyone (any 3rd party) who establishes ALL of the following can file for any form of custody: - ✓ Willingness to assume responsibility for the child. - ✓ Has a sustained, substantial and sincere interest in the welfare of the child, and - ✓ Neither parent has any form of care and control of the child. - The above provision does not apply where there is a dependency proceeding, or the child has been found dependent.